wattsr1/Election-Results-Analysis/README.md

 ### Added Features

 To facilitate the expanded use of the PyPoll for other elections and providing the election commission with and analysis and audit of the results.
-To share with the election commission some other functions that could be incorperated into PyPoll to expand its use.
+To share with the election commission some other functions that could be incorporated into PyPoll to expand its use.

 1. Customize the file naming to allow for expanded use of the data being collected

-Including this functionality will help organize the file containing the analysis of the results allowing them to be stored and easily referenced for future use.
-The format can include the date of the election result analysis.
+By adding date and filename tags into the automated file naming of the text files that contain the summary of data, it will allow for an imbedded reference to the source and time of the analysis.
+Including this functionality can help organize the file containing the analysis of the results allowing them to be stored and easily referenced for future use.

 2. Include the breakdown of voting results per county based on the results.

+In its current form, the PyPoll programs provides the summary of the overall voting for the 3 counties.
+Further expansion of this analysis can include county specific results that can be used for a deeper analysis of the voting data.
 This added functionality will show the votes for each candidate as seen in each county in the election.
 This can be used to show trends within the county and provide the Elections Commission more insight into voting trends at a county level.
+This shows the flexibility of the program and how it can be expanded to include other functions as needed by the Elections Commission.